-- order the abuser not to abuse you or threaten to abuse you;
+- the abuser not to commit any criminal acts against you;

-- order the abuser not to communicate with you or try to communicate with you; and
+- the abuser not to contact you directly or through someone else.

-- order your abuser to pay temporary financial support for you and/or your child if you are married or s/he is the legal parent of the child;
+- temporary financial support for you (if you are married to the abuser);

 Whether a judge orders any or all of the above depends on the facts of your case.